Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - Generously sprinkle coarse sea salt or kosher salt over both sides of the steak.

 - Finely chop or crush your chosen dried herbs and mix them with freshly ground black pepper.
-Evenly rub these herbs and seasoning onto both sides of the steak.
+Evenly rub the herbs and seasoning onto both sides of the steak.
 Press the steak gently to ensure the mixture adheres to the meat.

 - Place the seasoned steak on a wire rack set over a tray or plate in the refrigerator.
 Cover the steak loosely with plastic wrap or wax paper to protect it from contaminants.
 Refrigerate it for at least 24 hours or up to 3 days for more intense flavor and tenderization.